adamritter/nostr-relaypool-ts/README.md

 - oneose: called for each EOSE event received from a relay with the events that were received from the particular server.

+- options:

+  - allowDuplicateEvents: by default duplicate events with the same id are filtered out.
+        This option removes duplicate event filtering.

 Other API functions: